Skip to content

 Wheelchair Services

-NHS Derby and Derbyshire Integrated Care Board commissions and manages the contract for the Derbyshire Wheelchair service.
+NHS Derby and Derbyshire Integrated Care Board (ICB) commissions and manages the contract for the Derbyshire Wheelchair service.

 There have been waits for wheelchair services and we have been working to reduce these waits.
+So far, almost half the people who were waiting have received a wheelchair since April 2025 and we are continuing to work with our provider, Blatchford, to improve waiting times for patients.

 We understand how essential these services are to your mobility and independence, and we sincerely apologise for any delay you may be experiencing.